Shasha-777/2024_ia651_Oruganti/student_success_readmefile.md

 #### Mitigating Overfitting
 #### Cross-Validation:
-We implemented k-fold cross-validation to ensure our model generalizes well to unseen data.
+I have implemented k-fold cross-validation to ensure our model generalizes well to unseen data.
 This technique provided a more reliable estimate of model performance by evaluating the model on different subsets of the data.

 ### Cross-Validation Scores